Skip to main content

-A Tribute to Steve McQueen: The Best Movie Moments from the King of Cool
+A Tribute to Steve McQueen: the Best Movie Moments From the King of Cool

 Steve McQueen was a superstar actor who became a top box-office draw for films in the 50s, 60s, and 70s.
 He was nicknamed the ‘King of Cool,’ which was fitting since he also raced cars under the alias ‘Harvey Mushman.’